Mid-Hudson St. Patrick Parade Committee

 Mr. Aiden Mahoney

-Mahoney was born on July 10, 1977 in Skibbereen, Co.
+was born on July 10, 1977 in Skibbereen, Co.
 Cork to Luke Mahoney, Skibbereen, Co.
-Cork and Helena McDonagh Mahoney
+Cork and Helena McDonagh Mahoney of Kiltimagh,

-of Kiltimagh, Co.
+Co.
 Mayo.
 As a child, Aiden moved to Bandon Co.
-Cork where he attended St. Patrick's Primary School and Hamilton
+Cork where he attended St. Patrick's Primary School and Hamilton High School.

-High School.
-He played hurling and Gaelic Football for St. Brogan's GAA in Bandon, where he won the West Cork and County Cork
+He played hurling and Gaelic Football for St. Brogan's GAA in Bandon, where he won the West Cork and County Cork medals.
+At

-medals.
-At the age of 14, Aiden and his family moved to Yonkers, NY where he attended Mount Saint Michael Academy.
-Aiden
+the age of 14, Aiden and his family moved to Yonkers, NY where he attended Mount Saint Michael Academy.
+Aiden continued to

-continued to play Gaelic football with St. Barnabus GAA in the Bronx winning u16 and u 21 Championships.
-He also played on
+play Gaelic football with St. Barnabus GAA in the Bronx winning u16 and u 21 Championships.
+He also played on the New York

-Aiden is married to Joanne Walsh Mahoney and they live in Campbell Hall, NY with their three children: 16 year-old Aiden,
+married to Joanne Walsh Mahoney and they live in Campbell Hall, NY with their three children: 16 year-old Aiden, 13 year-old

-13 year-old Jack, and Kiera who is 4.
-Aiden is in his 14th year working for the Town of Clarkstown Highway Department as a
+Jack, and Kiera who is 4.
+Aiden is in his 14th year working for the Town of Clarkstown Highway Department as a motor equipment

-of St Brendan's GAA and has been for the past two years.
+GAA and has been for the past two years.
 He has been involved with coaching in the club since 2009.
-In 2017
+In 2017 Aiden was part

-Aiden was part of the management team for the first ever New York U14 hurling team to compete in Ireland—the team included
+of the management team for the first ever New York U14 hurling team to compete in Ireland—the team included his son

-his son Jack and three other St. Brendan's hurlers who made the New York team.
-This fall season St Brendan's won their division
+Jack and three other St. Brendan's hurlers who made the New York team.
+This fall season St Brendan's won their division in

 over the past two years and continues to look forward to many great years of Gaelic Football and hurling in Orange County.